Victoria Bagnall

 Inclusion & Diversity

-Victoria Bagnall is a Cambridge-educated speaker, educator and changemaker who is transforming how we understand brains, behaviour, and belonging.
+Victoria Bagnall is a Cambridge-educated speaker, author, educator and changemaker who is transforming how we understand brains, behaviour, and belonging.

 As a neurodivergent thought leader, she brings deep personal insight and academic rigour to her work, which spans education, corporate training, and coaching.
+She is also the author of The Neuroinclusive Educator (Bloomsbury, 2026), a forthcoming book moving away from the idea of special educational needs towards designing classrooms that meet the diverse needs of all humans.

 Victoria is the co-founder of Connections in Mind, established in 2015, a pioneering organisation that has brought Executive Function Coaching to thousands across the UK and beyond.
+She is also the co-founder of the International Executive Function Coaching Certification, a new professional body setting standards for high-quality executive function coaching worldwide.
 Her work is grounded in neuroscience and focuses on making complex concepts accessible, actionable, and deeply human.
-She has trained staff across the NHS, EY, Citibank, Berkeley University, Ripple and schools such as Cheltenham Ladies’ College and Glendower Prep.
+She has trained staff across the NHS, EY, Citibank, Berkeley University, Ripple and schools such as Cheltenham Ladiesโ€™ College and Glendower Prep.

-Victoria’s sessions open eyes and hearts.
-By helping people understand the “why” behind their own behaviours – and those of others – she empowers audiences to connect in kinder, more empathetic, and more productive ways.
+Victoriaโ€™s sessions open eyes and hearts.
+By helping people understand the โ€œwhyโ€ behind their own behaviours โ€“ and those of others โ€“ she empowers audiences to connect in kinder, more empathetic, and more productive ways.
 The ripple effects are powerful: stronger teams, more inclusive cultures, better learning environments, and families that thrive.

-Her presentations stand apart for their interactivity and immediacy – using live audience input, collaborative exercises, and playful tools like movement, construction bricks, drawing and discussion to bring complex neuroscience to life.
+Her presentations stand apart for their interactivity and immediacy โ€“ using live audience input, collaborative exercises, and playful tools like movement, construction bricks, drawing and discussion to bring complex neuroscience to life.
 These are not passive lectures; they are shared experiences that leave a lasting impact.

-Victoria’s message is simple and transformative: when we understand how our brains work, we can be kinder – to ourselves, and to those around us.
+Victoriaโ€™s message is simple and transformative: when we understand how our brains work, we can be kinder โ€“ to ourselves, and to those around us.

 Book Victoria Bagnall